flutter/flutter/dev/devicelab/README.md

 including Travis, AppVeyor, Chrome Infra, and devicelab.
 While devicelab tests every commit that goes into the `master` branch, other environments may skip some commits.
-For example, Travis and AppVeyor will only test the _last_ commit in a PR.
+For example, Travis and AppVeyor will only test the _last_ commit of a PR that's merged into the `master` branch.
 Chrome Infra may skip commits when they come in too fast.

+## How the devicelab runs the tasks

+The devicelab agents have a small script installed on them that continuously asks the CI server for tasks to run.
+When the server finds a suitable task for an agent it reserves that task for the agent.
+If the task succeeds, the agent reports the success to the server and the dashboard shows that task in green.
+If the task fails, the agent reports the failure to the server, the server increments the counter counting the number of attempts it took to run the task and puts the task back in the pool of available tasks.
+If a task does not succeed after a certain number of attempts (as of this writing the limit is 2), the task is marked as failed and is displayed using red color on the dashboard.

 # Running tests locally